Trauma focused cognitive behavioral therapy: Group sessions

 Group TF-CBT is an alternative to individual TF-CBT that reduces individual therapist hours and provides relief after disasters or in areas with limited resources.
-Similar to individual TF-CBT, group TF-CBT involves both child and caregiver and utilizes the ‘PRACTICE’ elements, typically delivered through 12 structured sessions that target the reduction of distress and feelings of shame.
+Similar to individual TF-CBT, group TF-CBT involves both child and caregiver and utilizes the 'PRACTICE' elements, typically delivered through 12 structured sessions that target the reduction of distress and feelings of shame.

 Evaluation of effectiveness

+TF-CBT is considered the gold standard for treating PTSD and related symptoms in children and adolescents exposed to trauma.
+A meta analysis that examined 28 randomized control trials concluded that TF-CBT was an effective treatment and supported international guidelines that recommended its use as first-line treatment.
 Randomized clinical trials examining the efficacy of TF-CBT have found it to be an effective treatment plan for a variety of disorders in both children and adolescents.
-TF-CBT has been proven to effectively reduce symptoms of PTSD, depression, anxiety, externalizing behaviors, sexualized behaviors, and feelings of shame in traumatized children.
+TF-CBT has been proven to effectively reduce symptoms of PTSD, depression, anxiety, externalizing behaviors, sexualized behaviors, and feelings of shame in children who have experienced trauma.
 TF-CBT has been shown to improve positive parenting skills and support of the child through the enhancement of parent-child communication.

 A study examining the combinatorial effect of TF-CBT with sertraline has found that there were only minimal benefits associated with adding sertraline to the treatment, providing evidence for an initial trial of TF-CBT before medication.
+Evidence has also shown that TF-CBT is more successful than control groups despite whether it is delivered in a group format or individually.
+CBT is currently being researched for its effectiveness on therapy compared to other types of therapeutic interventions.
+Most of these studies have been conducted in outpatient research clinics.

-While TF-CBT has been shown to just as effective as Eye movement desensitization and reprocessing (EMDR) for the treatment of chronic post-traumatic stress disorder (PTSD) in adults, the results were tentative given low numbers in the studies, high drop out rates, and high risk of experimenter bias.
+While TF-CBT has been shown to be just as effective as Eye movement desensitization and reprocessing (EMDR) for the treatment of chronic post-traumatic stress disorder (PTSD) in adults, the results were tentative given low numbers in the studies, high drop out rates, and high risk of experimenter bias.